temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 **(b) Repeal of copyright laws.**—Title 17, United States Code, is repealed in its entirety.

-**(c) Transition.**—
+**(c) Transition.**-

-(1) Phase-out of existing rights.—Each existing patent, trademark, or copyright shall expire over a 5-year phase-out period beginning on the date of enactment of this Act, with protections reduced pro rata annually (for example, 80 percent in year 1, 60 percent in year 2, 40 percent in year 3, 20 percent in year 4, and 0 percent in year 5).
+(1) Phase-out of existing rights.-Each existing patent, trademark, or copyright shall expire over a 5-year phase-out period beginning on the date of enactment of this Act, with protections reduced pro rata annually (for example, 80 percent in year 1, 60 percent in year 2, 40 percent in year 3, 20 percent in year 4, and 0 percent in year 5).
 No new patent, trademark, or copyright shall be issued or registered after the date of enactment of this Act.
 After full phase-out, intellectual property shall be protected only under common law principles of trade secrets and unfair competition.

-(2) Compensation fund.—The Secretary of the Treasury shall establish a compensation fund, funded primarily from proceeds of agency asset auctions under section 101(e), to provide just compensation to holders of existing intellectual property rights for the diminution in value caused by the phase-out under paragraph (1).
-Compensation shall be calculated based on fair market value as determined by independent appraisal, payable upon verified claims filed within 2 years after the date of enactment of this Act.
-If a court determines that additional compensation is constitutionally required beyond the resources of such fund, section 605 shall apply.
+Any compensation that may be constitutionally required as a result of the phase-out described in this paragraph shall be provided, if at all, only in accordance with section 605.

 ---